 In 2004, the Andy Warhol Foundation for the Visual Arts awarded Artspace the first in a series of grants to help identify a site for a live/work project in New York City.
 After a two-year search that took Artspace through all five boroughs, former Public School 109 in East Harlem was selected.

 PS109 is an amazing building.
 Designed by Charles B.J.
-Snyder and completed in 1898, this structure is five stories tall with a steeple pitched roof.
+Snyder and completed in 1898, this structure is five stories tall with a steeply pitched roof.
 Exterior details include several copper-clad cupolas and a wealth of decorative terra cotta.
 After the building was boarded up in 1995, much of the terra cotta was removed; it will be restored as part of the project, which is a partnership between Artspace and El Barrio’s Operation Fightback, an East Harlem-based nonprofit community development organization.

 PS109 will contain 90 units of affordable housing for artists and their families and 10,000 square feet of non-residential space for arts and cultural organizations on the ground floor and lower level.
 It will serve the El Barrio community by creating permanently affordable housing in a neighborhood at risk of gentrification.
 To help the area retain its traditional Latino identity, Artspace will reserve at least 50% of the units for current El Barrio residents.